ysalitrynskyi/week-1/README.md

 There should be information about them, practical examples, and good documentation.

-This of the resources that are now on [framesv2.com](https://framesv2.com), but organized in a way that is more compelling to creators.
+Take as a starting point the resources that are now on [framesv2.com](https://framesv2.com), but organized in a way that is more compelling to creators.
 Showcase the power of frames.
 Bridge the gap between them and people that want to create experiences on the internet.

 ## 📋 Requirements